facebookresearch/labgraph/README.md

 # LabGraph

 LabGraph is a streaming framework built by the Facebook Reality Labs Research team at Facebook.
+More information can be found [here](docs/index.md).

 ## Quick Start